 Taking a Distribution

 It may be tempting to take a distribution from a retirement account in order to pay expenses that come up through the course of divorce.
-However, if you are under 59 ½ years old, there will be tax penalties for taking a distribution, which could be tens or hundreds of thousands of dollars, depending on the distribution.
-Fortunately, there are other ways to split up retirement assets where you do not have to suffer the tax consequences.
+However, if you are under 59 ½ years old, there will be taxes and tax penalties for taking a distribution, which could be tens or hundreds of thousands of dollars, depending on the distribution.
+Fortunately, there are other ways to split up retirement assets without suffering these tax consequences.

 Transferring to Another Retirement Account

 You likely will be able to transfer assets from one retirement account to another, but this process has to be done correctly in order to prevent taxation that may result if your transfer looks too much like an asset distribution.
 This type of transfer will only work with an IRA (either traditional or Roth), and there must be a divorce decree outlining this process in order for you to be able to successfully avoid extra taxes.
 Even if you have agreed on the terms, you should avoid making the transfer until the divorce is final.
 Even with the decree, this still might not be the best way to transfer the assets.